R-Teer/Costume-For-Mac/README.md

 Costume is a native themeing engine for Mac OS X Catalina and for the upcoming release Mac OS 11 Big Sur.

 Costume relies on the modification of system resources stored within Mac OS, specifically the .car system appearance packages.

+#### SIP

+On Catalina
+SIP must be disabled using

+csrutil disable

+SIP has changed dramatically in Big Sur and no longer allows booting from a live disk.
+Instead we are booted from a snapshot of the disk that prevents the tampering of system files.

+Steps to edit system files on Big Sur

+- Create a mount point for the live snapshot
+- Make adjustments
+- Create new snapshot to boot from
+- Reboot

 #### To Do